 Being a $1/$2 cash game grinder, naturally, I was curious about the level of competition Little faced at the higher stakes.
 While there were certainly incredibly skilled players to not take lightly, just like any other stakes, there were opponents in the player pool that kept the game profitable.

 “I played against many players who are now considered some of the best in the world.
 I remember a fun hand I played against my friend Justin Young,” Little shared.
 “We were playing $10,000 deep at $10/$20.
-We put in something like $2,000 each preflop.
-I had pocket aces and he had 9-2 offsuit.
-He flopped two pair and took all my money, fun times!”
+We put in something like $2,000 for each pre-flop.
+I had pocket aces, and he had 9-2 offsuit.
+He flopped two pairs and took all my money, fun times!”

 Check our Jonathan Little’s exclusive interview with “Kid Poker” himself, Daniel Negreanu.